kimyyy/ENSEI/README.md

   - src: Benchmarks

 ## Publication
 The academic background and detailed explanation can be found [here](https://arxiv.org/abs/2003.05328).
-「ENSEI: Efficient Secure Inferrence via Frequency-Domain Homomorphic Convolution for Privary-Preserving Visual Recognition」in Proceedings of Conference on Computer Vision and Pattern Recognition(CVPR 2020)
+Cite this work as follows.

 ```bibtex
 @InProceedings{Bian_2020_CVPR,